richorama/richorama.github.io/_posts/2023-06-14-chatgpt-tips-and-tricks.md

 Question:

-    from the question below, extract the relevant search terms as  comma separated list
+    from the question below, extract the relevant search terms as a comma separated list
     ---
     what is the correct treatment of a migrane?